 The Crazy FIRE People

 The crazy FIRE community needs even less than my calculations indicate.
-When a 35 year old walks into my office and wants to know how much more he needs to retire when he has $200,000 stashed away already with no debt I tell her she can retire today.
+When a 35 year old walks into my office and wants to know how much more he needs to retire when he has $200,000 stashed away already and no debt I tell her she can retire today.
 After they break the dead stare they think I’m joking.
 I’m not!

 Once again we are assuming the $200,000 will only throw off $8,000 per year under the 4% rule.
 Not so.
 Once you give up on the rat race you can join a race you really enjoy!
 If you’re 35 you need something to fill your time.
 First, you are likely to move to a lower cost area if you don’t already live in one.
 (My low living expenses are partly a product of geography.
-New Your City or most of the West Coast would force me to talk out of the other side of my mouth.)
+New Your City or most of the West Coast would force me to talk out the other side of my mouth.)

 Second, you’re 35 years old!!!
 There is only so much travel or golf a guy can handle.
 It gets old fast, becoming the new rat race you want out of.
 Then reality sets in and your interests bubble to the top.
 A side hustle you always wanted to try is now a viable option.
 It doesn’t have to pay tremendous amounts of money.
 Your cost of living will decline unless you engage stupid spending habits.
-If you have said habit it is unlikely you’ve read this far.
+If you have said habits it is unlikely you’ve read this far.
 (For the rest of you, this way.)

 Using the assumptions above, the $200,000 amortized over 32 years will throw off a bit more than $11,000.
 Still not enough to retire.